 There are also works by Monet's contemporaries, some from his own private collection, some from the collection of Georges de Bellio, doctor to the Impressionist painters.
 You'll view Renoir, Berthe Morisot, Caillebotte, Pissarro, and others.

-Away from the tourist route in the 15th Arrondissement is this museum dedicated to the life and work of sculptor Antoine Bourdelle.
+Away from the tourist route, in the 15th Arrondissement, is this museum dedicated to the life and work of sculptor Antoine Bourdelle.
 It contains some fine examples of his monumental sculptures, the type of work that made him famous and successful.
 You'll probably recognize his most famous work, Hercules the Archer, but there's a lot to like here.
-The museum is set in studio and home he lived in from 1885 until his death in 1949.
+The museum is set in the studio and home Bourdelle lived in from 1885 until his death in 1949.

 Gustave Moreau was a painter of the French Symbolist school and was an important influence on his most famous student, Henri Matisse.
 Now you can explore Moreau's perfectly preserved 19th-century home including his studio, office, and private living areas.
 Discover why he is one of the most famous and influential French painters in history.